-HTTP 1.1 vs. HTTP/2
+The Performance of HTTP 1.1 vs. HTTP/2

 The protocol was also short-handed at dealing with increased rates of traffic as Internet users browse more web-based content than ever before.
 New technologies and increased user expectations for stability and speed also demanded an improvement to the largely static and unchanged infrastructure of the World Wide Web.

 New Protocol Requirements

 One interesting requirement though, that can be seen as having advantages for the entire functioning of the internet is the requirement for an encrypted HTTPS connection through SSL.

 As this practice becomes popular you’re sure to see more free SSL certificate options such as OpenSSL, Let’s Encrypt, SSL for Free, and FreeSSL, which means you’ll have no excuse other than to have a secure website.

-So, you may be wondering why exactly all of these changes are necessary?
-Because HTTP/2 removes the requirements of web work abounds, making them useless at best or counterproductive at worst.
-You will need to relearn some of the basics that you have known to be true with HTTP and trust that the changes introduced primarily by Google as SPDY, and now by HTTP/2, are for the best and that they will enhance performance.
+Because HTTP2 removes the requirements of web work abounds, making them useless at best or counterproductive at worst.
+You will need to relearn some of the basics that you have known to be true with HTTP and trust that the changes introduced primarily by Google as SPDY, and now by HTTP2, are for the best and that they will enhance performance.

-What HTTP/2 Means for You
+What HTTP2 Means for You

-The switch to version 2 is not only becoming easier and more painless, but it’s also making developers lives easier in the long-run.
+The switch to version 2 is not only becoming easier and more painless, but it’s also making a developer’s lives easier in the long run.
 By conforming to the new requirements developers and website admins can expect quicker page loads, less strain on server resources and a secure, encrypted infrastructure that is exponentially harder for hackers to crack and exploit.

-All in all, the process does require some rethinking on old habits.
+All in all, the process does require some rethinking of old habits.
 Since multiple requests can now be made in parallel, for instance, it becomes increasingly more efficient to try to reduce the amount of content loaded on a page to only that which is precisely required by that page.